Gwent: The Witcher Card Game: Esports

-Esports in Gwent is a prominent focus of the game, with sizeable prize pools that are distributed among participants.
-The e-sports portion of the game is highly tied to the Ranked ladder, with players at Pro Rank, also known as rank 0, being eligible to participate.
-Notably, Pro Rank is the first stage of the game where match-making and progression is done solely on a Elo rating system/Matchmaking-rating system.
+Esports in Gwent was a prominent focus of the game, with sizeable prize pools that were distributed among participants.
+The e-sports portion of the game was highly tied to the Ranked ladder, with players at Pro Rank, also known as rank 0, being eligible to participate.
+Notably, Pro Rank is the first stage of the game where match-making and progression is done solely on an Elo rating system/Matchmaking-rating system.

 The game has monthly themed seasons that rotate, and correspondingly reset the Ranked ladder.
-This reset is additionally tied to a "Monthly Patch" where game upgrades occur, alongside balance changes, and potentially new cards are added even outside of expansion drops.
-Gwent Opens are held every 3 seasons, drawing participants from the players who qualified each season.
-The winners of the preceding years' Gwent Opens are then invited to the Gwent Masters tournament, which is the only way to qualify aside from accumulating enough Crown Points from previous tournaments and the ladder.
+Gwent Opens were held every 3 seasons, drawing participants from the players who qualified each season.
+The winners of the preceding years' Gwent Opens were then invited to the Gwent Masters tournament, which was the only way to qualify aside from accumulating enough Crown Points from previous tournaments and the ladder.

-The top 16 Ranked Ladder players are invited to the top 16 qualifier for that season, and if they fail to qualify, are then invited to the top 64 qualifier the following week.
-The top 16 qualifiers is a two-day event, the first day using a Double-Elimination format and the second day using a mix of Single-Elimination and Double-Elimination formats.
-The top 64 qualifier also occurs within a two-day period, but uses a Swiss-system tournament for the first day and a mix of Single-Elimination and Double-Elimination formats for the second day.
+The top 16 Ranked Ladder players were invited to the top 16 qualifier for that season, and if they fail to qualify, were then invited to the top 64 qualifier the following week.
+The top 16 qualifiers was a two-day event, the first day using a Double-Elimination format and the second day using a mix of Single-Elimination and Double-Elimination formats.
+The top 64 qualifier also occurred within a two-day period, but uses a Swiss-system tournament for the first day and a mix of Single-Elimination and Double-Elimination formats for the second day.

-Gwent Open and Gwent Masters both use a Single-Elimination format.
-Similar to qualifiers, matches are usually played in a best-of-five format, and features deck-banning for each series.
-Additionally, players are aware of which coin they will be queuing into, therefore are aware of whether they will be playing each match first or second, and can correspondingly queue appropriate decks.
+Gwent Open and Gwent Masters both used a Single-Elimination format.
+Similar to qualifiers, matches were usually played in a best-of-five format, and featured deck-banning for each series.
+Additionally, players were aware of whether they will be playing each match first or second, and could correspondingly queue appropriate decks.